 The more you consume these two nutrients, the more fat will be stored.
-On Keto diet, this will amount to double the fat and instead of losing weight you will gain more.
+On a Ketogenic diet, this will amount to double the fat and instead of having weight loss you will gain more.

-One of the biggest dilemmas that Keto diet beginners face is how to buy food cans or sauces.
+One of the biggest dilemmas that Keto diet beginners face is how to buy keto diet foods, cans or sauces.

-It can be very confusing when you read a food label that says “12 gm carbs” and when you Google it online, the internet says “6 gm carbs”.
+It can be very confusing when you read a food label that says “12 gm carbs” and when you Google it online, the internet says “6 grams per carbs”.